OpenCTI-Platform/opencti/docs/docs/reference/filters.md

 - ``sightedBy``: entities to which X is linked via a STIX sighting relationship,
 - ``workflow_id``: status id of the entities, or status template id of the status of the entities,
+- ``representative``: entities whose representative (name for reports, value for some observables, composition of the source and target names for a relationship...) matches the filter,
-- ``connectedToId``: the listened instances for an instance trigger.
+* ``connectedToId``: the listened instances for an instance trigger.

 For some keys, negative equality filtering is not supported yet (`not_eq` operator).
 For instance, it is the case for: